Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: IPAG

-For a critical use of generative AI:
+For a critical approach to generative AI:

 Project Leader: Anita Messoui